Alien304/NewRevisionApp/README.md

 # NewRevisionApp
-Simple app which allows to copy folders and creating it with new revisions, applies changes to the excel files and changes strings inside
+Simple app which allows to copy folders and creating new ones with updated revisions, applies changes to the excel files and changes strings inside.